 Similar to tomatoes, peppers also put a heavy burden on their vines, which can expose them to additional health risks and nutrient deficiencies.

-If you think your pepper plants might be getting too much water, you can also apply Epsom salt externally, sprinkling 1 tablespoon per 12 inches of plant around the base; do this once every week.
+If you think your pepper plants might be getting too much water, you can also apply Epsom salt externally.
+Sprinkle 1 tablespoon per 12 inches of plant around the base; do this once every week.

 It is believed by many that magnesium increases the number of blossoms that a rose plant yields, and will also spur the growth of new canes.

 An easy way to do that is by using some Epsom salt on your lawn (or any grass) to keep the roots strong and the leaves green.

 By applying it with a spreader (about 2.5 pounds per 1000 square feet) or by diluting the Epsom salt in water and then applying it to the desired area.

 Prevent Transplant Shock

 You can combat the risks of transplant shock by using Epsom salt to encourage nutrient absorption.
-After transplanting, water the affected plants with a mixture of 1 tablespoon Epsom salt and 1 gallon of water.
+After transplanting, water the affected plants with a mixture of 1 tablespoon the salt and 1 gallon of water.